pedroamarall/rest-builder/service-builder/README.md

 		--collation-server=utf8mb4_unicode_ci
 	```

-	Notice the name given for the MySQL container.
+	Notice the name given to the MySQL container.

 1. Type ***d exec -it ephesians-mysql mysql -utest -ptest*** to connect to MySQL.